Xinyang Henan, China Travel Guide

 Favorable weather for Nanwan Lake.

-Avoid rainy summer for the best experience.
+Avoid rainy summer to ensure the best possible time.

 Most foreign nationals need a visa to enter mainland China.